Annales iuvavenses: Textual history

 No copy of the original Annales iuvavenses survives.
 Its existence is hypothesized from the identical and near identical text of certain annalistic entries in various manuscripts.
 Harry Bresslau argued that these annals, which he called Annales Iuvavenses antiqui ('Old Salzburg Annals'), originally covered the years 725–829 and were later given continuations down to 842 and 956 (possibly 976).
 In Bresslau's stemma, they are a sister text of the Annales Xantenses and Annales Maximiniani, being all derived from a compilation of annals that itself made use of the Liber Pontificalis, Annales Petaviani, Annales Regni Francorum and a lost set of annals from Lorsch Abbey.
 In addition to this source, Bresslau hypothesized an earlier lost set of annals from Salzburg used by the compiler of the A. iuv. antiqui.
 He called these annals the Annales iuvavenses antiquissimi ('Older Salzburg Annals') and concluded that they covered the years 741–821.

 Two series of annal entries found in a single 9th-century manuscript, now Würzburg, Universitätsbibliothek, M.p.th.f.
 46, are derived from the A. iuv. antiqui.
 They were added to the manuscript by Baldo of Salzburg to supplement the Annales qui dicuntur Alcuini.
 The series called Annales iuvavenses maiores ('Greater Salzburg Annals') covers the years 725–835 and was added to the margins of an Easter table.
 The other, called Annales iuvavenses minores ('Lesser Salzburg Annals'), covers the years 742–805.
 Another extract from the A. iuv. antiqui is found in a single 12th-century manuscript, Admont, Bibliothek des Benediktinerstifts, Cod.
 718. Known as the Annales iuvavenses maximi ('Greatest Salzburg Annals'), it covers the years 725–956.
 The Annales sancti Emmerammi Ratisponensis maiores covering the years 748–823 are also derived from A. iuv. antiqui.
-The manuscript, now Munich, Bavarian State Library, Clm 14456, is from Saint Emmeram's Abbey, but the text Vorlage of the text came from Mondsee Abbey and the text itself goes back to the Salzburg annals.
+The manuscript, now Munich, Bavarian State Library, Clm 14456, is from Saint Emmeram's Abbey, but the Vorlage of the text came from Mondsee Abbey and the text itself goes back to the Salzburg annals.

 Bresslau, in his edition for the Monumenta Germaniae Historica series, presents the texts of the A. iuv. maximi, A. iuv. maiores, A. iuv. minores and A. s.
 Emmerammi in four parallel columns across two pages.
 The incipit (opening text) of the four annals is as follows: